AllToTheX/ArdPi/README.md

 You're good to go.

-Remember to run your program susing sudo, the GPIO and SPI need root access.
+Remember to run your program using sudo, the GPIO and SPI need root access.